 Ongoing capital infrastructure investment (including replacement and expansion of natural gas distribution pipe and technology) is the main driver of the proposed increase.

-The OPUC has up to ten months to review the general rate case filing and issue a decision.
+The OPUC has up to ten months from the date of the original filing to review and issue a decision.

 AEL&P

 Alaska General Rate Case